 For the sake of creating a blog that is easier to navigate through, I came up with an idea.
 Since WordPress’ search function is not always that precise, I need to make it easier to find specific posts.
-You can either use the categories to search for what you’re looking for or just use the search function in the menu bar.
+You can either use the categories to search for what you’re looking for or just use the searchbox in the sidebar on the desktop site or at the bottom of the page on mobile.
 Now, to get you to your desired blog post a little easier, I’m gonna list all of my posts in this list right here.
 I’ll divide everything into categories and simply list all the posts alphabetically~

 While I believe that this artist is mostly known for her most recent work, Citrus, this is definitely not all this artist has in store for us.
 For those of you who only know Citrus and no other works by Saburouta, you might be in for a surprise.